cyb3erasad/kababjees-clone/README.md

-# Food resturant wwebsite frontend using HTML, CSS and Javascript..
+# Food resturant wwebsite frontend using HTML, CSS and Javascript.